grantwinney/blog/content/posts/how-to-use-getstockicon-for-winforms/index.md

-+++
-categories = [".NET 8", "WinForms", "C# 12", "Coding"]
-date = 2024-12-18T15:50:31Z
+---
+categories:
+- .NET 8
+- WinForms
+- C# 12
+- Coding
+date: "2024-12-18T15:50:31Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2024/12/harpal-singh-_zKxPsGOGKg-unsplash.jpg"
-slug = "how-to-use-getstockicon-for-winforms"
+cover:
+  image: harpal-singh-_zKxPsGOGKg-unsplash.jpg
+slug: how-to-use-getstockicon-for-winforms
-summary = "Buried deep in the list of .NET 8 improvements for WinForms is the GetStockIcon method.
+summary: Buried deep in the list of .NET 8 improvements for WinForms is the GetStockIcon method.
 It gives us a way to access stock Windows icons at runtime for the OS the app is running on.
+Let's check it out.
+tags:
+- .NET 8
+- WinForms
+- C# 12
+- Coding
-Let's check it out." tags = [".NET 8", "WinForms", "C# 12", "Coding"] title = "How to Use GetStockIcon for WinForms in .NET 8"
+title: How to Use GetStockIcon for WinForms in .NET 8

-+++
+---

 Scouring the features that WinForms got in .NET 8, I found one slipped in near the very bottom of the list under "miscellaneous improvements" called GetStockIcon.
 It's a new method for grabbing Windows stock icons (i.e. save, folder, etc) at runtime, to use in the UI.